Delta-Doped Diamond via in-situ Plasma-Distance Control

-The sample, grown in a position 3~mm below, shows a similar PL intensity, although the layer thickness is expected to be nearly 7 times lower.
-This most likely arises from the high nitrogen incorporation and confirms that this is a suitable way to obtain thin films with a high NV concentration.
+The sample, grown in a position 3~mm below, shows a similar PL intensity, despite the expected layer thickness being nearly seven times lower.
+This is most likely due to the high nitrogen incorporation, and confirms that this is an effective method for obtaining thin films with a high NV concentration.
 An example spectrum, as shown in Fig. \ref{fig_PL}, does not reveal the presence of a high concentration of SiV centers.
 However, the curve suggests the presence of both NV\textsuperscript{-} and NV\textsuperscript{0}, with a zero phonon line at 575~nm~\cite{manson2013assignment}.

-The layer that was grown 20~mm below the reference position has a thickness of only 14~nm, as well as the lowest nitrogen incorporation in the six-layer stack.
-As expected, the PL intensity of sample S5 is low compared to the other samples.
+The layer that was grown 20~mm below the reference position has the lowest nitrogen incorporation in the six-layer stack, and a thickness of only 19~nm.
+As expected, the PL intensity of sample S5 is lower than that of the other samples.
 The single graph in Fig. \ref{fig_PL} reveals a slight bump barely above the noise level, indicating the presence of only a few NV centers.

 The coherence times of sample S4 were determined, using a home-built setup for measuring NV ensembles, as described in the Supplementary Material.
-We obtain T\textsubscript{2}* values of 0.38~µs and T\textsubscript{2} is 7.1~µs.
+We obtain T\textsubscript{2}* values of 0.38~µs and T\textsubscript{2} values of 7.1~µs.
 We assume, the values are mainly limited by the high nitrogen concentration.
 The measured T\textsubscript{2}-time implies a P1-center concentration of 23~ppm~\cite{bauch2020decoherence}.
-The layer grown at roughly 7 times the nitrogen concentration in the gas phase exhibits a nitrogen concentration of 228~ppm, as determined by ToF-SIMS.
-This would suggest a nitrogen concentration of 33~ppm in sample S4, if the incorporation efficiency was the same.
+The layer grown at a nitrogen concentration in the gas phase roughly seven times higher exhibits a nitrogen concentration of 228~ppm, as determined by ToF-SIMS.
+This suggests a nitrogen concentration of 33~ppm in sample S4, if the incorporation efficiency was the same.
 The relatively higher coherence time could arise from a changing incorporation efficiency or the quasi two-dimensional nature of the layer~\cite{schatzle2024spin, bogdanov2021investigation}.